Understanding SNAP:

 Using SNAP at Local Farmers’ Markets

-According to Appalachian Sustainable Agriculture Project (ASAP), markets offering the Double SNAP incentive dramatically increases the number of SNAP customers and sales.
+According to Appalachian Sustainable Agriculture Project (ASAP), markets offering the Double SNAP incentive dramatically increase the number of SNAP customers and sales.
 The program is a win-win: it provides access to fresh and healthy foods for families who are already struggling to afford groceries, while bringing in more income for our local farmers and food businesses.

 Frequently Asked Questions (FAQs)